Transformation is a big word. And it sounds dramatic.

 • Stakeholder alignment: An external perspective doesn't factor in internal bias or experience.
 Which can help bring conflicting views together more easily

-Think of it like using scaffolding - not outsourcing the build, but giving you the structure to make real progress.
+Think of it like using scaffolding.
+Not outsourcing the build, but giving you the structure to make real progress.

 You’re the Right Person for This - You Just Need a Way In